 The Securities and Exchange Commission (SEC) alleged that between April 2013 and March 2016, Capital Analysts failed to disclose a conflict of interest when it invested CAAMS wrap-fee clients in mutual fund share classes that paid 12b-1 fees to affiliated broker-dealer Lincoln Investment, when shares of the same fund were available and did not pay these 12b-1 fees.
 The SEC alleged that this event and related actions led the firm to violate the Investment Advisors Act of 1940.

-Capital Analysts neither denied nor agreed to the findings, but entered into a settlement with the SEC which ordered it to pay a $300,000 civil monetary penalty and shareholder service fee revenue in the amount of $770,476 with interest to the U.S. Treasury.
-In addition, the firm refunded affected clients a total of $1.02 million in 12b-1 fees.
+Capital Analysts neither denied nor agreed to the findings, but entered into a settlement with the SEC, which ordered the firm to pay a $300,000 civil monetary penalty and shareholder service fee revenue in the amount of $770,476 with interest to the U.S. Treasury.
+In addition, the firm agreed to pay an addition $1.04 million in disgorgement fees and interest.

 For complete details, you can access the firm’s Form ADV on the SEC's Investment Advisor Public Disclosure site.